opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 Party
 -----

-A subclass of ``Organization`` (as described in [OCDEP 5](http://opencivicdata.readthedocs.io/en/latest/proposals/0005.html) for representing a political party with which office holders and candidates may be affiliated.
+A political party with which office holders and candidates may be affiliated.

+``Party`` is a subclass of OCD's ``Organization`` data type, defined in `OCDEP 5: People, Organizations, Posts, and Memberships <http://opencivicdata.readthedocs.io/en/latest/proposals/0005.html>`_, which was accepted in June 2014.
+All of core and optional properties of ``Organization`` are inherited by ``Party``.

 abbreviation
     **optional**